AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

-# Phase 4: AzureAD Sync - Endpoint Security & Device Management
+# AzureAD Sync - Endpoint Security & Device Management

 ## Objective
 This phase enables you to: